gilbertKorir/Flight-Tracker-Android/README.md

 - [Gilbert Korir](https://github.com/gilbertKorir)

 ## Features
+* Sign up/Login
+* view airports with their detailed informations.
 * Search the available airports by countries.
+* save the airport.
-* Booking a flight.
+* Book a flight.
-* Rate the airport.
+* check the status of your flight.

 ## Upcoming Features
-* Intergrating the Firebase database.
-* Setting the user authentications.
+* Adding a camera utilization.
-* Configuring the book flight form
+* Configuring the book flight form.

 ## Getting Started